Architectural and urban project

 This work is of course based on the intersection of multiple approaches: the question of the identity of a territory and its people, policies to preserve the environment and combat global warming, heritage and conservation issues, as well as technical, geographical, economic and legal approaches.
 Cross-referencing with your seminar topics is more than welcome to fuel this reflection.

-Assessment methodThe semester is punctuated by a series of interim reports to which our partners are invited to contribute their insights and specific knowledge on the subjects addressed in your projects.
-We also invite available seminar teachers to these presentations, so that we can cross-fertilize our approaches.
+Assessment methodThe semester is punctuated by a number of intermediate reports, to which our partners are invited to contribute their insights and specific knowledge on the subjects addressed in your projects.
+We also invite available seminar teachers to these reports, so that we can cross-fertilize our approaches.

 The end-of-semester report presents the work carried out in terms of strategy and the case study developed.

-Evaluation includes a grade for the final report and a grade for participation and involvement during the semester (continuous work).Required workThe teaching team is multidisciplinary, architect/landscape architect.
+Assessment includes a grade for the final report and a grade for participation and involvement during the semester (continuous work).Required workThe teaching team is made up of a multidisciplinary team of architects and landscape architects.

 The team is made up of the following teachers: